Find Grad Schools

 104 Yearly Graduations

 Liberty University comes in at #4 on our list of the most popular colleges offering master's degrees in biomedical science.
 Each year, around 93,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,015 per year, while in-state graduate students, on average, pay $7,740 per year.
+The average in-state tuition for full-time undergraduates is $15,467 per year, while in-state graduate students, on average, pay $7,893 per year.
 During the most recent year for which we have data, 104 people received their master's degree in biomedical science from Liberty University.
-Around 37% of these students were from an underrepresented racial-ethnic group, and 80% were women.
-Those who complete their master's degree in biomedical science at Liberty University make a median salary of 45,974.
+About 71% of this group were women, and 53% were students from an underrepresented racial-ethnic group.

 #5